 $ fc -l 507 fish 508 fc -l 509 sudo netctl restart wlp9s0sktab 510 ls -l 511 pwd 512 uname -r 513 uname -ms 514 touch ostechnix.txt 515 vi ostechnix.txt 516 echo "Welcome to OSTechNix" 517 sudo apcman -Syu 518 sudo pacman -Syu 519 more ostechnix.txt 520 wc -l ostechnix.txt 521 cat ostechnix.txt 522 clear

-To reverse the order of the commands, use -r flag.
+To reverse the order of the commands (newest commands listed first), use